eduardconstantin/Comic-book-button-anim/CONTRIBUTE.md

 * Click on "Create pull request"

-* Click on "Create pull request"
- You may add a Comment to your Pull Request
+* You may add a Comment to your Pull Request